-- Check that the Sensors are running correctly by verifying the event log and by viewing live statistics displayed in Reports " Components " Overview.
-The troubleshooting guide for Packet Sensors is located at page 37, for Flow Sensors at page 40 and for SNMP Sensors at page 44. - Generating IP and profiling graph data has the biggest impact on the load of the Console server.
+- ✓ Ensure that all Sensors run correctly by verifying the event log and by viewing live statistics displayed in Reports " Components " Overview.
+The troubleshooting guide for Packet Sensor is located on page 41, for Flow Sensor on page 44 and for SNMP Sensor on page 48. - Generating IP and profiling graph data has the biggest impact on the load of the Console server.
 Enable each feature (IP graphing, IP accounting, IP profiling) sequentially for each subnet, after making sure the Console server can handle it.
-The storage requirements for each subnet are listed in the IP Zone, and the current disk usage in Configuration " General Settings " Data Retention. - The internal program used for saving IP graph data is /opt/andrisoft/bin/genrrds_ip.
-If it is overloading the Console server, or the event log contains warnings such as "Updating IP graph data takes longer than 5 minutes", use RRDCacheD or the RAM/SSD updating method, use faster disk drivers, enable IP graphing for fewer subnets, or deploy a Sensor Cluster configured to aggregate IP graph data. - ✓ The internal program used for generating IP or subnet graphs is /opt/andrisoft/bin/gengraph_ip.
+The storage requirements for each subnet are listed in the IP Zone, and the current disk usage in Configuration " General Settings " Data Retention. - The internal program used for saving IP graph data is /opt/andrisoft/bin/genrrds\ip.
+If it is overloading the Console server or the event log contains warnings such as "Updating IP graph data takes longer than 5 minutes", use RRDCacheD, RAM/SSD updating method, faster disk drivers, enable IP graphing for fewer subnets, or deploy a Sensor Cluster configured to aggregate IP graph data. - ✓ The internal program used for generating IP or subnet graphs is /opt/andrisoft/bin/gengraph\ip.
 The program is launched by Console users for each requested IP or subnet graph.
-If the Console server gets too loaded by gengraph_ip, execute "killall gengraph_ip" and configure RRDCacheD.
+If the Console server gets too loaded by gengraph\ip, execute "killall gengraph\ip" and configure RRDCacheD.
 When launched, the program does not stop until the graph is generated.
 The program can be slow when users request subnet graphs for subnets not specifically defined in the IP Zone.
 It is not possible to throttle the number of graphs requested by users.